A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Appendix

-\phantomsection\addtocontents{toc}{ \contentsline{subsection}{A.1.2.
-1em The decomposition of the left regular representation of the alternating}{}{section*.16}} \phantomsection\addtocontents{toc}{ \contentsline{subsection}{ group $A_4$}{21}{section*.16}} \bookmark[dest=section*.16,level=1]{A.1.2.
-1em The decomposition of the left regular representation of the alternating group $A_4$} A.1.2.\;\,\textbf{The decomposition of the left regular representation of the alternating group $A_4$.} The alternating group $A_4$ is the group of even permutations of four elements.
+The alternating group $A_4$ is the group of even permutations of four elements.
 This group has twelve elements and it can be generated with three generators satisfying the relations

 The left regular representation of this group has four irreducible representations: three of dimension one and one of dimension three.
-Hence SMILY will decompose the regular representation of this group in the three representations of dimension one with multiplicity one and in the representation of dimension three with multiplicity three.
+Hence, our algorithm will decompose the regular representation of this group into the three representations of dimension one with multiplicity one and the representation of dimension three with multiplicity three.
 Again, $\widehat{D}^1$ is the trivial representation $\widehat{D}^1(g)=1$, $\forall g\in A_4$, and the rest are given by:

-In this case, the accuracy of the characters of the irreps computed with \eqref{error_finite} is given by
+In this case, the accuracy of the characters of the irreps computed with (\ref{error_finite}) is given by